Maximizing the Value of Your Cannabis Smalls

 Cannabinoid potency varies widely, even within the same genetic profile.
 Potency varies from crop-to-crop, plant-to-plant, and between individual flowers from the same plant.
 It’s a well known fact that upper flowers are more potent than those deeper in the canopy.

 That’s why it’s critical to sort your harvest.
-Sorting your smalls from the rest gives you more control.
+Sorting your cannabis smalls from the rest gives you more control.
 It means you can sell your top-quality material for more, and you’re empowered to put the popcorn to its best use, whether its pre-rolls or extracts.

 If you’re ready to leverage flower sorting — or improve your overall post-harvest processing — contact Mobius.
 Our commercial team will help you integrate equipment that makes sense for you based on your infrastructure, throughput, and goals for the future.